| IntroductionThe UPDD driver utilises ‘Macros’ to communicate with the

 are updated via the UPDD Console, calibration is initiated, or when the

 re-initialisation option is selected in the UPDD Console Status dialog.
+Controller stopIssued each time the driver controller interface stops,

 i.e. at driver shutdown.
 The driver is re-started when UPDD driver settings